 - automatic mesh and grid generation (with import for FEniCS, Gmsh, GiD, GMV, and Triangle mesh formats)

-- both laminar and turbulent flows (k-epsilon and k-omega turbulence models with OpenFOAM)
+- simulation of laminar and turbulent flows (k-epsilon and k-omega turbulence models available together with OpenFOAM)

 - time-dependent and steady state analysis types